 15 Everyday Habits of People with an Impressive Memory

-Even if you're not a memory genius, these common-sense strategies can help you forget less often.
+Need help with your memory?
+Even if you're not a memory genius, these common-sense strategies can help you remember things more easily.

 It is possible to improve your memory

-In order to free up your brain to remember new and important information, don’t waste energy trying to recall where you put your keys: It really is easier to find things if you always put them in the same place.
+In order to free up your brain to remember new and important information, don’t waste energy trying to recall where you put your keys: It really is easier to find things if you get into the habit of always putting them in the same place.
 “Having a routine can be very helpful for memory,” Zientz says.
 “Routines help us attain efficiency so we don’t have to expend a lot of brain power on predictable elements of our day.
 Efficiency in everyday activities frees up time and brain power for more meaningful things in our lives.”
-Try these genius brain boosters you can do before you leave for work.

 Use your senses

 If you have to put something in an unfamiliar place, say what you are doing out loud: “I am putting my sunglasses on the table by the door.”
 Or when you meet someone new, repeat their name out loud.
 This is one of those memory exercises proven to keep your brain sharp.
 “Most of us learn better when we can take information in through more than one sense because it puts the information in a greater context,” says Zientz.
-By letting your ears register the information, research shows you enhance your focus on it, increasing your chances of remembering it later.
+By letting your ears register the information, 2017 research in the journal Memory found, you enhance your focus on it, increasing your chances of remembering it later.

 One way to laser-focus your attention to boost memory is to start meditating.
-Chapman says the first step to enhancing brain function is to “prime your brain” by quieting it—and research has found meditation helps you avoid distracting, anxious, and stressful thoughts, which improves focus.
-One study showed students who took a mindfulness class and meditated for ten minutes a day did better on the GRE exam than students who didn’t.
-Research has also shown that meditation may actually change the structure of your brain by thickening areas associated with attention.
+Chapman says the first step to enhancing brain function is to “prime your brain” by quieting it—and meditation helps you avoid distracting, anxious, and stressful thoughts, which improves focus.
+One study in Psychological Science found students who took a mindfulness class and meditated for ten minutes a day did better on the GRE exam than students who didn’t.

 Free up your working memory by using external aids to organize information.
-Set up reminders of what you need to do each day on your cell phone calendar, or employ these 11 ways to use technology to stay organized.
-Better yet, studies have shown the simple act of writing things down can reinforce information in your memory.
+Set up reminders of what you need to do each day on your cell phone calendar.
+Better yet, a study in Psychological Science found the simple act of writing things down can reinforce information in your memory.
 So keep Post-Its in every room and leave handwritten reminders where you’ll see them, and write a list before you go to the store so you don’t forget anything.
-Jot down these notes when they’re fresh in your mind—planning ahead helps your working memory actually perform current tasks instead of thinking about what needs to be done later.
+Jot down these notes when they’re fresh in your mind—planning ahead helps your working memory actually perform current tasks instead of thinking about what needs to be done later, per the Journal of Personality and Social Psychology.

 Go out in nature

 This simple activity can boost memory by 20 percent.
 Similar to meditating, walking in nature may calm anxious and distracting thoughts that mess with memory, as well as give the brain a break from multitasking to improve its performance later on.
-In one study, participants who took a walk in nature did better on memory tasks than those who walked in an urban setting.
+In one 2015 study published in Landscape and Urban Planning, participants who took a walk in nature did better on memory tasks than those who walked in an urban setting.
 “Nature—even getting a mere glimpse of it—helps the brain calm itself and reset,” Chapman says.

 Sleep on it

-Research indicates people who get seven hours of sleep have better memories than those who get less than five or more than nine.
+Research in the Journal of the American Geriatrics Society indicates people who get seven hours of sleep have better memories than those who get less than five or more than nine.
 This may be just the right amount for their brain to go through the chemical changes needed to integrate new skills or facts into long-term memory.
 “Sleep strengthens connections between brain cells and different brain regions, and moves information into areas of the brain that are more efficient for storing it,” says sleep expert Richard Shane, PhD, creator of the Sleep Easily method.
 “Dreaming sorts and organizes information, makes connections, and even solves problems.
 All of this strengthens memories and improves recall.”
-Don’t miss these simple ways to get smarter while you sleep.
+(Don’t miss these simple ways to get smarter while you sleep.)

 Take a nap

-It’s not just nighttime sleep that helps solidify memory: Research has shown a short daytime snooze can improve recall as well.
+It’s not just nighttime sleep that helps solidify memory: A short daytime snooze can improve recall as well.
 “In one study, people were given pairs of unrelated words to remember, and after, one group took a nap and the other watched videos,” Shane says.
 “The group that took a nap had a five-fold improvement in associative memory—the ability to remember a link between items that are unrelated—compared with the group that watched videos.”

 Retrace your steps

-This might not be the type of exercise that first comes to mind, but a recent study showed that actually walking backward helped participants better remember past events than walking forward or sitting still.
+This might not be the type of exercise that first comes to mind, but a 2019 study in Cognition found that actually walking backward helped participants better remember past events than walking forward or sitting still.
 And it wasn’t just the movement itself: Participants who watched a video of objects moving backward, or even imagined moving backward, remembered better.
 The researchers dubbed this the “mnemonic time-travel effect,” and although they’re not sure yet how it works, it could have real-world applications for the next time you’re trying to remember something.

 Eat a Mediterranean diet